laurenmichell/verge-hackweek-drones/README.md

 - **storyblurb:** Blurb for the story
 - **number:** Sailthru image URL for the numbered burst icon

+### Sheet: advertiseon

+This is a custom sheet for the bottom variable advertisement.

+Columns:

+- **advertiseon:** If populated with *any* value, markup for displaying ad will render in markup.
+If empty, ad will not display.

 # Pages

 ## index.html